Six Sigma Technique

 Step 2: Measure

-Once you've defined the problem, you should assess your existing ability to tackle it.
+Once you've defined the problem, you assess your ability to tackle it.

 This process entails gathering data of your skillset, defining critical-to-quality criteria, and choosing the input you are prepared to provide.